*Updated 2025

 You actually learn something

 Barring some minor tweaks to the storyline, Hamilton’s plot generally sticks to the real story of Alexander Hamilton.
 This means that audiences are learning valuable and unforgettable lessons about the history of the United States of America, all from the comfort of a theater (or living room) seat.
-Not to mention, the tunes will make your tiptoes dance with glee.
+History and social studies teachers across America are using song and Rap snippets from musical in different ways in their classrooms to engage students and get them interested in the Revolutionary War, past US presidents and forefathers, and the British monarchy, among other relevant historical aspects – with great success.

 Reflective of current times

 Even though the story of Alexander Hamilton took place centuries ago, certain themes strung through the performance are reminiscent of recent events in American society.
 These include the “repeated effects of speaking one’s mind,” the clash of immigrants, and the elite and the promise of the “American Dream.”
-In today’s era of “a society divided,” the musical, with its symbolism of resistance and inspiration for artists of color, particularly resonates today and may serve as a comfort or even a springboard towards action to change.
+In today’s era of “a society divided,” some view the musical, with its symbolism of resistance and inspiration for artists of color, as a comfort or even a springboard towards action to change while others see it an enduring warning about American identity Either way, the symbolism and emotions it evokes still resonate today.

 Three reasons why Hamilton is overrated: